-To improve safety as well as improving both traffic flow and access to existing and potential future industry along the U.S. 158 Corridor in Northampton County, the N.C.
-Department of Transportation is proposing to widen U.S. 158 from the I-95/N.C.
+To improve safety as well as improving both traffic flow and access to existing and potential future industry along the U.S. 158 corridor in Northampton County, the N.C.
+Department of Transportation proposes widening U.S. 158 from the I-95/N.C.
 46 interchange west of Garysburg to the Murfreesboro Bypass.

-The improvements would include widening from the existing two-lane road to a four-lane, median-divided road and also rerouting parts of U.S. 158 around the communities of Garysburg, Jackson, Faison’s Old Tavern and Conway.
+In addition to widening the road from two to four lanes, improvements would also include installing a median and rerouting parts of U.S. 158 around the communities of Garysburg, Jackson, Faison's Old Tavern and Conway.

 2012 Design Meetings